 Visit The Edge at Hudson Yards if you want to spend time on an outdoor observation deck.

-If you plan to visit at night, opt for The Edge because it remains open till midnight, while the One World Observatory closes at 9 pm.
+If you plan to visit later during the night, opt for The Edge because the One World Observatory closes sooner at 7 or 8 pm, depending on the day you are visiting.

 If you plan to add the 9/11 Museum and 9/11 Memorial to your itinerary, choosing the One World Observatory is better because they are all close by, and you can explore them in a day.